Node.js TCP/IP Networking: OS Sockets & Ports

 Where Node Ends

-That division is good engineering pressure.
-Keep application code honest about what it owns.
+Keep application code honest about the layer it owns.

-If the bug is "the server never emits connection," inspect the listening address and socket table before changing application logic.
-If the bug is "the client connects from the wrong source address," inspect route selection before changing retry code.
-If the bug is "localhost works but the container cannot reach it," inspect loopback scope and bind address before touching HTTP.
-If the bug is "large writes stall," inspect buffering, backpressure, and MTU before blaming serialization.
+If the server never emits connection, inspect the listening address and socket table before changing application logic.
+If the client connects from an unexpected source address, inspect route selection before changing retry code.
+If localhost works but a container cannot reach the service, inspect loopback scope and bind address before touching HTTP.
+If large writes stall, inspect buffering, backpressure, and MTU before blaming serialization.

 Higher protocols sit on top of these primitives.
-DNS will turn names into candidate addresses.
-TCP will add connection lifecycle, flow control, retransmission, and teardown. node:net will expose socket APIs with stream semantics.
-UDP will expose message-oriented datagrams.
-HTTP and TLS will add their own state above transport.
+DNS turns names into candidate addresses.
+TCP adds connection lifecycle, flow control, retransmission, and teardown. node:net exposes socket APIs with stream behavior.
+UDP exposes message-oriented datagrams.
+HTTP and TLS add their own state above transport.

 The base path stays the same.
 JavaScript hands bytes to Node.
-Node crosses through libuv and native bindings.
-The kernel owns sockets, addresses, routes, packetization, and interfaces.
-Your process gets control again when the lower layers report a result it can turn into a callback, event, stream chunk, or error.
+Node goes through libuv and native bindings.
+The kernel owns sockets, addresses, routes, packet construction, and interfaces.
+Your process gets control again when the lower layers report a result that Node can turn into a callback, event, stream chunk, or error.